 I have been there.
 I know what it's like to feel trapped in a vicious cycle of flare after flare.
 Deep resentment and disconnect occur when your body seems to turn against you.
 The mind revolts against the body, and the body retaliates.
 Pain, fatigue, fog.
 Mounting commitments, guilt, shame.
 Healing can only begin when systems work together and you begin to honor and love yourself.
 Just the way you are.
 Today.
 Now.

 I found my first online video during a terrible flare that left me bedridden and completely dependent on others.
-After regaining strength, I completed yoga teacher training to create a practice for fibromyalgia to shift and strengthen the mind-body connection.
+After regaining strength, I completed yoga teacher training and beyond to create a practice specifically for fibromyalgia and chronic pain to shift and strengthen the mind-body connection.

 The information provided on this website is for informational purposes only and is not intended to substitute professional medical advice, diagnoses, or treatment.
 Always seek advice from your physician or other qualified healthcare provider before undertaking a new health regimen.